-The Council's Scientific and Statistical Committee (SSC) reviewed the scamp and yellowmouth grouper stock assessment (SEDAR 68 OA 2022) at their April 2023 meeting.
+The Council's Scientific and Statistical Committee (SSC) reviewed the scamp and yellowmouth grouper stock assessment (SEDAR 68 OA 2022) at its April 2023 meeting.
 The assessment included data through 2021 and incorporated the revised landings estimates for recreational catch using the Marine Recreational Information Program (MRIP) Fishing Effort Survey (FES).
-The SSC found that the assessment was conducted using the best scientific information available (BSIA) and was adequate for determining stock status and supporting fishing level recommendations (Table 1.5.1).
+The SSC found that the assessment was conducted using the best scientific information available and was adequate for determining stock status and supporting overfishing level (OFL) and ABC recommendations (Table 1.5.1).

 Table 1.5.1.
 OFL and ABC recommendations for the scamp and yellowmouth grouper stock provided by the SSC in April 2023.
-Total removals are provided in numbers and pounds (lbs) whole weight (ww).
+Total removals are provided in numbers and pounds (lbs)

+whole weight (ww).

 OFL RECOMMENDATIONS

-Year r Total Removals (lbs ww)
+Year Total Remo ovals (lbs ww)

 2025 88,000

-2026 10 9,000
+2026 109,000

 2027 157,000

 2028 210,000

+252,000

-2029 252,000
+2029

+ABC REC OMMENDATIONS (TO OTAL REMOVALS)

-ABC RECOMMENDATIONS (TOTAL REMOVALS)
+ABC REC OMMENDATIONS (TO OTAL REMOVALS) Total Removals

+ABC REC OMMENDATIONS (TO Total Removals (lbs ww) OTAL REMOVALS) Total Removals (numbers)

+ABC REC Year 2025 OMMENDATIONS (TO Total Removals (lbs ww) 71,000 Total Removals (numbers)

-Year Total Removals (lbs ww) Total Removals (numbers)
+ABC REC Year 2025 2026 OMMENDATIONS (TO Total Removals (lbs ww) 71,000 76,000 Total Removals (numbers) 12,000 12,000

-2025 71,000 12,000

-2026 76,000 12,000

-2027 79,000 13,000

-2028 82,000 13,000

-2029 84,000 14,000

 ABC recommendations were provided in total removals by the SSC.
-Two methods were explored to ascertain the amount of the recommended ABC in total removals resulting in landings or dead discards.
+Two methods were explored to ascertain the amount of the recommended ABC that should be attributed to landings and dead discards.
 Ultimately it was determined that total removals could be split into 95% landings and 5% dead discards (Table 1.5.2).
 For full details on this analysis see Appendix D, section 1.1.